Before we answer the question on how to use a reading Progress bar WordPress plugin, we need to answer the following:

 It’s been a long-awaited feature, highly sought out by our users.
 And we’ve managed to come up with a solution.

 For today’s demo on using a WordPress reading progress bar, we’ll be showcasing the PostX Gutenberg Blocks Progress Bar feature.
-It’s a new addon that allows users to add a progress bar to attract attention of the users while also giving them a sense of achievement.
+It’s a new addon that allows users to add a progress bar to attract the attention of the users while also giving them a sense of achievement.

 So, let’s check this newly added feature of the PostX Gutenberg plugin.